 Bancor's innovations include:

-Bancor's implementation shows that smart contract implemented intelligent algorithms created a revolutionary mechanism.
+Bancor's implementation shows that smart contract implemented intelligent algorithms have created a revolutionary mechanism.
 Doesn't this give us huge inspirations?

 Hence we come to know:

-DAO is not a sort of collaborative Organism for human beings.
+DAO is not a sort of collaborative organization for human beings.
 Although in the early stages of a DAO's development it may have to rely on human beings' close and efficient collaboration and cooperation.
 At present, we may call DAO as "smart-contracting collaboration".

 I am convinced that AI will ultimately surpass human beings.
 But now it is still a little bit early since AI is too immature to compete with human beings and play their roles in the blockchain world.
 And even in the blockchain world the most popular blockchain Ethereum is too immature to work with AI.
 Therefore for now we can only rely on intelligent algorithms like what Bancor has implemented.
 In fact Bancor has proved that its success is achieved by eliminating human beings' manipulation in its basic mechanism therefore it brought a revolution to price discovery mechanisms in trading.

-An Organism should be relying on human beings.
+An organization relies on human beings.

-Another remarkable fact is that neither Bitcoin's PoW consensus nor Ethereum's upcoming PoS consensus relies on human beings to commit transactions to a ledger but both rely on software to do so instead.
+Another remarkable fact is that neither Bitcoin's PoW consensus nor Ethereum's upcoming PoS consensus relies on human beings to commit transactions to a ledger but both rely on software to do so instead of human beings.
 Furthermore, both PoW and PoS can detect and prevent incorrect transactions from being committed when someone tries to do so.
 It is the consensus mechanism that secures a blockchain's security.
 It tells a straightforward fact that in a blockchain world we no longer need human beings to secure a system but instead we need to eliminate human beings' interference to secure a system.

 Therefore the core value of an organization is completely divergent from blockchain's decentralization and it does no good to blockchain's development and success.